Developer Guide

 Within the

-method, various method calls are made for each module category (Eg. Foundation, IT Professionalism) to set up theRequiredCommandStorage
+setStoragemethod, various method calls are made for each module category (Eg. Foundation, IT Professionalism) to set up theRequiredCommandStorageobject with the all the relevant modules. -

 Then,

-to check if any GE pillars have not been cleared.
+RequireCommand.execute()call its own methodcompareAllGEs()to check if any GE pillars have not been cleared.
 It then keeps track of which pillars have not been cleared. -

 Finally, a

-to show the filtered list of remaining required modules.
+CommandResultis created with theleftOverModulesto show the filtered list of remaining required modules.

-The following sequence diagram illustrates how the required
+The following sequence diagram illustrates how the required command is executed.

 Check all available Science Modules

-command allows users to view all available Science modules available on the Computer Science curriculum.
+The science command allows users to view all available Science modules available on the Computer Science curriculum.

-When the command is executed, a list of all available Science modules will be displayed on the Result Display
+When the command is executed, a list of all available Science modules will be displayed on the Result Display.

-class to extract and parse the Science modules, while the
+This is achieved by tapping into the RequiredCommandStorage class to extract and parse the Science modules, while the

-class handles the logic of displaying the modules.
+ScienceCommand class handles the logic of displaying the modules.
 This command is separated from the required

-command to avoid cluttering of the Result Display
+command to avoid cluttering of the Result Display.

-As with all operations in GradPad, the ScienceCommand
+As with all operations in GradPad, the ScienceCommand class handles the execution of science operations.

-Given below is a series of steps to show how a science
+Given below is a series of steps to show how a science operation behaves during its execution.

 -